raspberrypilearning/3D-scene/en/step_5.md

 --- task ---

-When you add a new sprite it goes to the front layer.
-When you drag a sprite on the Stage it jumps to the front.
+When you add a new sprite, it goes to the front layer.
+When you drag a sprite on the Stage, it jumps to the front.

-To make sure your sprites go to the correct layer you can program them.
+To make sure that your sprites go to the correct layer, you can program them.

-A simple approach is to send some sprites to the front and some to the back:
+A simple approach is to send some sprites to the front and some sprites to the back:

 --- collapse ---
 ---